top of page

 What is somatic emotional therapy

 Somatic emotional therapy focuses on the relationship between mind, body and emotions.
 Rather than staying only with stories, beliefs or analysis, we turn towards the felt sense of our experience.
+In practice, this might look like:

 • Noticing where tension, numbness or tightness shows up in the body